pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-–-Associate-SOA-C02.md

 AWS OpsWorks is a `configuration management service` that provides managed instances of `Chef` and `Puppet`.

 ## AWS Personal Health Dashboard
-AWS Personal Health Dashboard provides alerts and remediation guidance when AWS is experiencing events that may impact you.
+AWS Personal Health Dashboard provides `alerts and remediation guidance when AWS is experiencing events that may impact you`.
 While the Service Health Dashboard displays the general status of AWS services, Personal Health Dashboard gives you a personalized view into the performance and availability of the AWS services underlying your AWS resources.

 What’s more, Personal Health Dashboard proactively notifies you when AWS experiences any events that may affect you, helping provide quick visibility and guidance to help you minimize the impact of events in progress, and plan for any scheduled changes, such as AWS hardware maintenance.AWS Inspector

+The `AWS Health API provides` programmatic `access` to the `AWS Health information` that appears in the AWS Personal Health Dashboard.
+You can use the API operations to get information about events that might affect your AWS services and resources.

 ## AWS Inspector
 Amazon Inspector is an automated security assessment service that helps you `test` the `network accessibility` of your Amazon EC2 instances and the `security state of your applications running on the instances`.